MazamaScience/beakr/README.md

-Fundamentally, beakr is built on top of the libuv and http-parser C libraries as beakr relies heavily upon the [httpuv](https://github.com/rstudio/httpuv), a package that provides low-level socket and protocol support for handling HTTP and WebSocket requests directly from within R. beakr and much of the development of the package was inspired by the excellent and no longer supported [jug](https://github.com/Bart6114/jug) package, developed by Bart Smeets.
+Fundamentally, beakr is built on top of the libuv and http-parser C libraries as beakr relies heavily upon the [httpuv](https://github.com/rstudio/httpuv), a package that provides low-level socket and protocol support for handling HTTP and WebSocket requests directly from within R. Much of the development of the package was inspired by the excellent, no longer supported(?) [jug](https://github.com/Bart6114/jug) package, developed by Bart Smeets.

 The beakr package was developed by [Hans Martin](https://github.com/hansmrtn) and [Jonathan Callahan](https://github.com/jonathancallahan), and is supported by